cs1302uga/cs1302-ce13/README.md

    Be sure to include generalization (`extends`), realization (`implements`), and dependency arrows.
 Do not list inherited members unless they are explicitly overriden.

+1. Execute the command to generate the API documentation website for the conde contained in this exercise and place it in the `doc` subdirectory.
+Be sure to write the full command in your notes.

-1. Generate the javadoc.
-We can possibly include linking to the oracle documentation.
+TODO:We can possibly include linking to the oracle documentation.

-1. Compile all of the starter code and run the `cs1302.ce13.Driver` class.
-   What is the output?
+1. Compile the starter code using `bin` as the default package for compiled code.
+Make sure you compile the classes in the proper order considering the dependencies.
+If you encounter any compilation
+   errors:

+   1. Write the error down in your notes;
+   1. Fix the error in the code without introducing generics;
+   1. Recompile; then
+   1. Note the fix in your notes.
+   1. Repeat as needed.

+1.

 1. It looks like there might be some redundancy among the different container classes.